-- --with-libintl-prefix=<DIR> This option may be used to tell Bacula to search DIR/include and DIR/lib for the libintl headers and libraries needed for Native Language Support (NLS). - --enable-conio Tells Bacula to enable building the small, light weight readline replacement routine.
-It is generally much easier to configure than readline, although, like readline, it needs either the termcap or neurses library. - --with-readline=<readline-path> Tells Bacula where readline is installed.
+- -with-python=<path> This option enables Bacula support for Python.
+If no path is supplied, configure will search the standard library locations for Python 2.2, 2.3, 2.4, or 2.5.
+If it cannot find the library, you will need to supply a path to your Python library directory.
+Please see the Python chapter for the details of using Python scripting. - -with-libintl-prefix=<DIR> This option may be used to tell Bacula to search DIR/include and DIR/lib for the libintl headers and libraries needed for Native Language Support (NLS). - -enable-conio Tells Bacula to enable building the small, light weight readline replacement routine.
+It is generally much easier to configure than readline, although, like readline, it needs either the termcap or neuroses library. - -with-readline=<readline-path> Tells Bacula where readline is installed.
 Normally, Bacula will find readline if it is in a standard library.
-If it is not found and no --with-readline is specified, readline will be disabled.
+If it is not found and no -with-readline is specified, readline will be disabled.
 This option affects the Bacula build.
-Readline provides the Console program with a command line history and editing capability and is no longer supported, so you are on your own if you have problems. - --enable-readline Tells Bacula to enable readline support.
-It is normally disabled due to the large number of configuration problems and the fact that the package seems to change in incompatible ways from version to version. - --with-tcp-wrappers=<path> This specifies that you want TCP wrappers (man hosts_access(5)) compiled in.
+Readline provides the Console program with a command line history and editing capability and is no longer supported, so you are on your own if you have problems. - -enable-readline Tells Bacula to enable readline support.
+It is normally disabled due to the large number of configuration problems and the fact that the package seems to change in incompatible ways from version to version. - -with-tcp-wrappers=<path> This specifies that you want TCP wrappers (man hosts_access(5)) compiled in.
 The path is optional since Bacula will normally find the libraries in the standard locations.
 This option affects the Bacula build.
 In specifying your restrictions in the /etc/hosts.allow or /etc/hosts.deny files, do not use the twist option (hosts_options(5)) or the Bacula process will be terminated.
-Note, when setting up your /etc/hosts.allow or /etc/hosts.a
+Note, when setting up your /etc/hosts.allow or /etc/hosts.deny, you must identify the Bacula daemon in question with the name you give it in your conf file rather than the name of the executable.